element-hq/element-desktop/docs/native-node-modules.md

 ## Use docker

-As an alternative to the process below, you can build the native modules with:
+If you are building for Linux, you can build the native modules with:

 ```
 yarn docker:setup